 Posted in: Television

-Tags: Charlie Hunnam, Chibs Telford, Chuck Zito, Clay Morrow, Damon Pope, Donal Logue, Eli Roosevelt, Frankie Diamonds, Gemma Teller, Gemma Teller-Morrow, Guest star, Jax Teller, Jimmy Smits, Juice Ortiz, Katey Sagal, Kim Coates, Laying Pipe, Lee Toric, Lt.
+Tags: Charlie Hunnam, Chibs Telford, Chuck Zito, Clay Morrow, Damon Pope, Donal Logue, Eli Roosevelt, Gemma Teller, Gemma Teller-Morrow, Guest star, Jax Teller, Jimmy Smits, Juice Ortiz, Katey Sagal, Kim Coates, Laying Pipe, Lee Toric, Lt.
 Roosevelt, Nate Kreichman, Nero Padilla, Nomads, Opie Winston, Rockmond Dunbar, Ron Perlman, SAMCRO, Sons of Anarchy, Sons of Anarchy blog, Sons of Anarchy Season 5, Sons of Anarchy season five, Tara, Tara Knowles, Theo Rossi, Tig Trager, Tommy Flanagan, Unser, Wayne Unser